TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ## Reporting Bugs {#reporting_bugs}

 You can submit bug reports at the [TrenchBroom issue tracker].
-Be sure to include the version information (see below) and try to describe the steps to reproduce.
+Be sure to include the the following information:

+- *TrenchBroom version*: e.g., "*"Version 2.0.0 f335082 D" see below
+- *Operation system and version*: e.g. "Windows 7 64bit"
+- *Crash report and the map file*: When TrenchBroom crashes, it saves a crash report and the map file automatically.
+These files are placed in the folder containing the current map file, or in your documents folder if the current map hasn't been saved yet.
+For example, if the map file you are editing has the name "rtz_q1.map", the crash report will be named "rtz_q1-crash.txt", and the saved map file will be named "rtz_q1-crash.map".
+Existing files are not overwritten - TrenchBroom creates new file names by attaching a number at the end.
+Please choose the files with the highest numbers when reporting a bug.
+- *Exact steps to reproduce*: It is really helpful if you can provide exact info on how to reproduce the problem.
+Sometimes this can be difficult to describe, so you can attach screenshots or make screencasts if necessary.
+If you cannot reproduce the problem, please submit a bug report either way.
+The cause of the problem can often be deduced anyway.

 ### The Version Information